Brent Sensory Support Service (hearing and vision impairment)

 Who we are

-We work with children and young people from birth to 19, who are deaf, hearing impaired, blind, partially sighted or have additional needs, to ensure they have the full range of support and opportunities available to them.
+We work with children and young people from birth to 19, who are deaf, hearing impaired, blind, partially sighted with or without additional needs, to ensure they have the full range of support and opportunities available to them.

 From home and early years settings through to secondary schools, our outreach teams work alongside parents, carers, teachers and other staff to remove the barriers to learning that these children and young people experience.
 Our aim is to enable them to improve their lives and to achieve the outcomes they and their families aspire to.

-The service is split into two teams made up of a range of professionals who support hearing and visually impaired children both at home and in school.
+The service is split into two teams made up of a range of professionals who support hearing and vision impaired children both at home and in school.

-- advisory teachers with a qualification in teaching children and young people with visual impairment
+- advisory teachers with a qualification in teaching children and young people with vision impairment

-- a children's mobility specialist to help children and young people with visual impairment to develop independent travel and life skills
+- a children's mobility and habilitation specialist to help children and young people with vision impairment to develop independent travel and life skills

-- a resource co-ordinator who trains and supports teaching assistants (TAs) about suitable classroom materials and appropriate support for pupils with visual impairment.
+- a resource co-ordinator who trains and supports teaching assistants (TAs) about suitable classroom materials and appropriate support for pupils with vision impairment.

 - advisory teachers with a qualification in teaching children and young people with hearing impairment